Peoria County, Illinois

 Peoria County is located in the U.S. state of Illinois.
-The 2020 United States Census listed its population at 181,830.
+The 2020 United States census listed its population at 181,830.
 Its county seat is Peoria.
-Peoria County is part of the Peoria, IL Metropolitan Statistical Area.
+Peoria County is part of the Peoria metropolitan area.

 History

 Peoria County was formed in 1825 out of Fulton County.
 It was named for the Peoria, an Illiniwek people who lived there.
 It included most of the western valley of the Illinois River up to the Chicago river portage.

-Gallery timeline

 Geography

 According to the US Census Bureau, the county has a total area of 631 sqmi, of which 619 sqmi is land and 11 sqmi (1.8%) is water.
 The county is drained by Spoon River, Kickapoo Creek, Elbow Creek, and Copperas Creek.

 Climate and weather

 In recent years, average temperatures in the county seat of Peoria have ranged from a low of 14 °F in January to a high of 86 °F in July, although a record low of -27 °F was recorded in January 1884 and a record high of 113 °F was recorded in July 1936.
 Average monthly precipitation ranged from 1.50 in in January to 4.17 in in May.